 Cycling across different countries in a large group visiting projects on the way requires a lot of preparation.
-Most projects would be totally overwhelmed by a group of up to 50 cyclists arriving without announcement, and people who want to join or leave on the way need to make their travel arrangements in advance, so every single day of the tour is usually already planned several months before the tour starts.
+Most projects would be totally overwhelmed by a group of up to 50 cyclists arriving without announcement, and people who want to join or leave on the way need to make their travel arrangements in advance, so a day-by-day schedule of the tour is usually already planned several months before the tour starts.
 In addition, the communal equipment needs to be repaired, completed and transported to the starting point of the tour, papers need to be written printed that contain information that is important on the way, and promotion material like posters, flyers and the website need to be updated and distributed.
 In times when the Biketour was still cycling to the Ecotopia Gatherings and was thus supported by the big network of activists who were planning to attend it, the tour was sometimes prepared to such an extent that local people cycled each segment of the tour in advance, selecting the best roads and camping spots.

 Coordinators vs. Open Group

 In the past, the Biketour has often been prepared by one or two “coordinators”.
 They were keeping an overview over the preparation process and did most of the work.
 Sometimes there were additional structures like regional coordinators for different parts of the route.
 Often, we applied for funding to pay the coordinators to be able to work on the preparation full-time.